 - Build a rain garden: Embrace your flooded flower bed and convert it into a rain garden.
 Filled with water-loving plants, rain gardens catch and hold the runoff until it drains away.
 Native plants with deep, fibrous roots usually work best in rain gardens.

-- Add an underground drain pipe: Drain water away from a low spot through an underground pipe.
+- Add an underground drain pipe: Drain the water away from a low spot through an underground pipe.
 This involves digging a trench and burying a drainpipe.
 For this idea to work, the discharge outlet location must be lower than the spot that’s flooding on your property.

 - Install a French drain: Rather than carrying runoff away in a drainpipe, a French drain helps water percolate into the soil faster, so it dissipates rather than pooling on your property.
 The fundamentals of a French drain include a perforated pipe, sheathed in a filter sock and surrounded by gravel.
 No inlet or outlet is required, and you can install any length of pipe you want.